stephanecharette/DarkHelp/readme_linux.txt

 Note the install command will take some time to run since it has to download and build OpenCV, Darknet, and various dependencies.

-Once it has finished, you can free up some disk space by deleting the build directories with this command:
+Once it has finished, you can free up some disk space by deleting these two subdirectories:

 	rm -rf buildtrees downloads